eclipse-tractusx/tractus-x-umbrella/docs/concept/TAP7.1-solution-design.md

 - **Reduce Complexity:** Simplify the deployment topology by bundling components into capabilities.
 - **Automate Deployment:** Provide an automated installation package using Kubernetes and HELM.
-- **Minimize Configuration Overhead:** Simplify the integration process by reducing the steps and effort required for configuration.
+- **Minimize Configuration Overhead:** Streamline the integration process by providing pre-configured bundles that require only minimal manual parameter adjustments.
 - **Extend Documentation:** Provide a detailed documentation tailored to the target groups.
 - **Enable Extension:** Design the system to allow the seamless addition of new components or capabilities.